Therapeutic Boarding Schools in Raymore, Missouri

 Counter to therapeutic boarding schools in Raymore, Missouri, Kansas City Girls Academy is designed to work with struggling teens who are spiraling out of control or showing lack of motivation, anger, self-harm, dropping grades, or discord with family and others.
 As a nonprofit therapeutic boarding school, Kansas City Girls Academy is cheaper than other residential treatment centers in Raymore, Missouri.

-Mainly designed to be a therapeutic boarding school, Kansas City Girls Academy is also a boarding schools that boasts a strong program academically, with fully equipped school facilities and qualified teachers on campus every day.
+Mainly designed to be a therapeutic boarding school, Kansas City Girls Academy is also a Christian boarding school that boasts a strong program academically, with fully equipped school facilities and qualified teachers on campus every day.
 Course work is transferable back to the child’s home school and diplomas are awarded to teens who graduate while they are still in Kansas City Girls Academy.
 Their dedication to helping girls grow behaviorally, spiritually, and in character is in addition to their desire to providing troubled girls with a quality education.

 Emotionally or Behaviorally Troubled Girls Come to Kansas City Girls Academy Schools from Raymore, Missouri and from All Across America